 Deferred inflows of resources represent an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-Deferred inflows of resources consist of the District's proportionate share of deferred inflows related to pension plans.
+Deferred inflows of resources consist of leases and the District's proportionate share of deferred inflows related to pension plans.
+Deferred inflows of resources related to leases are recognized using the straight-line method over the lease term.
 Deferred inflows of resources related to pensions for the net difference between projected and actual earnings on plan investments are amortized over a closed five-year period.
 The remaining deferred inflows of resources related to pensions are amortized over the average expected service lives of all employees provided with pensions through each plan.